chaaz/versio/README.md

 # Versio

-A simple versioning tool to help with versioning in a monorepo.
+A simple tool to help manage versions in a monorepo.

 Versio will scan all git commits that were subitted since its last run, and will increment all applicable version numbers by using [conventional